The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars: Production

 In March 2016, the staff of Dengeki Bunko first teased on its Twitter account an "important announcement" that would be included on the wrap-around jacket of the nineteenth volume of The Irregular at Magic High School light novel series.
 Upon the release of the volume in the same month, the announcement confirmed an anime film project had been green-lit, which would be based on an original new story written by the light novel series author Tsutomu Satō.
 Additionally, Saori Hayami and Yuichi Nakamura were confirmed to be reprising their respective roles from the franchise's anime television series in the film as Miyuki Shiba and Tatsuya Shiba.

 In October 2016, an original character named Kokoa and the film's full title were revealed.
 Additionally, Yumi Uchiyama, Takuma Terashima, Satomi Satō, Atsushi Tamaru, Sora Amamiya, and Yuiko Tatsumi were also revealed to be reprising their respective anime series roles in the film as Erika Chiba, Leonhart Saijo, Mizuki Shibata, Mikihiko Yoshida, Honoka Mitsui, and Shizuku Kitayama.
-In February 2017, the staff that would helm the film at Eight Bit were revealed, including Risako Yoshida as the director, the light novel series illustrator Kana Ishida as the character designer and chief animation director, Satō and Munemasa Nakamoto at WriteWorks as screenwriters, Yūki Kawashita as the cinematographer, and Kashiko Kimura as the editor.
+In February 2017, the staff that would helm the film at Eight Bit were revealed, including Risako Yoshida as the director, the light novel series illustrator Kana Ishida as the character designer and chief animation director, Satō and Munemasa Nakamoto at WriteWorks as screenwriters, Yūki Kawashita as the director of photography, and Kashiko Kimura as the editor.

 In March 2017, Yōko Hikasa and Konomi Kohara were revealed to be respectively voicing the characters Angelina Kudou Shields and Kokoa.
 Additionally, Kana Hanazawa, Marina Inoue, and Junichi Suwabe were confirmed to be reprising their respective anime series roles in the film as Mayumi Saegusa, Mari Watanabe, and Katsuto Jyumonji.
 In April 2017, Jin Yamanoi, Satoshi Hino, and Masaki Aizawa were announced as the respective voices of Benjamin Canopus, Ralph Algol, and Ralph Hardy Mirphak, Stars magicians from the United States of North American Continent.

 Music

 Taku Iwasaki was confirmed to be composing The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars in February 2017, after previously doing so for The Irregular at Magic High School anime series.
-In March 2017, Garnidelia was revealed to be performing the theme music for the film titled "Speed Star".
-The single was released in Japan on June 14, 2017, while the film's original soundtrack was released by Aniplex on January 24, 2018.
+In March 2017, Garnidelia was revealed to be performing the theme song for the film titled "Speed Star".
+Its single was released in Japan on June 14, 2017, while the film's original soundtrack was released by Aniplex on January 24, 2018.